ACDS-Codes/CubeFlyer/README.md

 The project is consists of the following

 * img folder contains all textures used in the game
-* src foler contains the following javascript code
+* src folder contains the following javascript code
   * barrier.js - implements obstactle object
   * contants.js - all global enums and constants
   * game-object.js - base game object